kb-dk/access-digital-objects/text-corpora.md

   * [hcaeventyr02val.xml](http://labs.kb.dk/storage/adl/texts/hcaeventyr02val.xml)
   * [munp1.xml](http://labs.kb.dk/storage/adl/texts/munp1.xml)
   * [munp2.xml](http://labs.kb.dk/storage/adl/texts/munp2.xml)
-* op, targetOp  -- is the operation to be performed upon the document doc, targetOp is the operation to be performed in links inside the service.
+* op, targetOp  -- op is the operation to be performed upon the document doc, targetOp is the operation to be performed in links inside the service.
 Possible values of op and targetOp are
   * 'render' which implies that doc is transformed into HTML.
      * http://labs.kb.dk/storage/adl/present.xq?doc=aakjaer01val.xml&op=render
      * http://labs.kb.dk/storage/adl/present.xq?doc=aakjaer01val.xml&op=render&q=samlede with an argument q giving a search string to be highlighted in the text, in this case _samlede_